 Doing one last song or hymn that also corresponds with the main theme punctuates the sermon.

 This final blessing encourages the congregation to go out of the church into their week with renewed purpose.
 The Pastor or service leader does this.

-On certain days additional elements will be added to the basics.
+On certain days additional elements might be added to the basics.
 They can bring excitement and interest to unique days, but must be inserted carefully to protect the flow of the service.
 Some of them include:

 - Special Music

 - Missions Moment